Chris112358/3D_printer_observer/README.md

-# TRex Observer for Home Assistant
+# Observer for 3D printer TRex for Home Assistant

 ## Installation